Pondering this prayer during Lent. Pastor Brian shared it during our Ash Wednesday service at Crossroads Church.

 open up our ring finger for E: EXPRESS HONESTLY———-

-Just the day before I said to my client, “well, I’m broken, and I can’t be brokenfixed.
+Just the day before I said to my client, “well, I’m broken, and I can’t be fixed.
 Somehow God will just have to use me broken.”

 But this day a woman I barely knew sat across the table in my leaders huddle.
 She spoke, hesitant of sharing such an intimate story with a group of strangers.
 Her parents had both died in an accident when she was young.
 Life had been hard.
 But now, so many years later she heard God saying to her, “I want to make you whole again.”